Yxwxwx/EasyEinsum/README.md

 # EasyEinsum
-A simple einsum code is implemented using C++ code
+A simple einsum code is implemented using C++ code based on eigen3